 A financial analyst is tasked with researching, analyzing, and interpreting financial and accounting information.
 A business analyst is responsible for analyzing a company’s technological systems and business processes as they relate to the company’s operations.
-A key difference of a financial analyst vs business analyst is that the former works in finance while the latter works in information technology (IT).
-While they are both very analytical roles, they are not focused on the same subject metter (finances vs information systems).
+A key difference between a financial analyst vs. a business analyst is that the former works in finance, while the latter works in information technology (IT).
+While they are both very analytical roles, they are not focused on the same subject matter (finances vs. information systems).

 A well rounded financial analyst possesses all of the above skills!